How to Save Money While Raising a Family

 13. Start saving for college early, and give your kids the opportunity to help pay for it.

 Even though a college education can be expensive, it doesn’t have to be.
-One more thing you can do to raise your kids without going broke is to save on their college education.
+One more thing you can do to save money while raising your family is to save on their college education.
 Because of the awesome power of compound interest, if you are planning or even hoping to help pay for your kids’ college (let’s turn that hope into reality—you can find ideas here for how to help pay for your children’s college educations), you should start saving as soon as possible.
 We started saving for our kiddos’ college within a month or two after they were born.

 And if you do plan to help them out with college, set up the expectation that your children are going to work and pay for at least some of their college expenses themselves.
 Again, as with a car, they will appreciate it so much more if they have to help pay for it, and they will take their education more seriously that way and likely get better grades.
 There was a study done that found that students who worked while in college actually got better grades than those who didn’t—likely because they had to learn to be responsible and manage their time well and do all of the other things that first getting and then keeping down a job require.